jchidley/jchidley.github.io/_posts/2017-05-08-Git-Epiphany.md

 names, conflicting and duplicating functionality and use different names for the same basic idea (cache, stage).

-The main differences with a source control system vs a photographic control system is that you need to track changes within text files and manage multiple authors.
-Git has a lot of extra functionality to take care of both things.
+The main differences with a programming source control vs a photographic source control are that you need to track changes within text files and manage multiple authors.
+Git has a lot of functionality for those things.

 Selected Links
 --------------